IndieRunner/IndieRunner/README.md

 <h1>IndieRunner</h1>
 </p>

+**CAUTION: IndieRunner is undergoing a major refactor at the moment before it'll be ready for an initial release.
+Stay tuned!**

 Liberate your games from platform-dependent bundled dependencies.
 Maximize platform compatibility and longevity.

 Many games are built in a way that allows more platforms than advertised.